Critical Machine Learning

 Critical Machine Learning (CML) attempts to bridge technical understanding and critical discussion; by doing so, it aims at lowering the barrier for researchers and educators to understand technical concepts and consider critical issues around machine learning.
 CML’s goal is to become a resource that encourages interdisciplinary thinking, and that researchers and educators can apply in their respective discipline.
 The project operates under the assumption that hands-on technical experience and critical thinking about technology complement each other, and that such an approach is applicable in multiple fields of research and education.

-CML will consist of two components.
-The first, a website, will list up carefully curated material for both technical understanding of and critical thinking about machine learning.
-The resources will cover various machine learning methods and computational concepts, along with diverse social issues impacted by the technology.
-The website will mainly serve as a hub pointing to other openly available resources.
-The second component will be an offline workshop series that puts the research material into practice.
+CML consists of two components.
+The first, a website, lists up carefully curated material for both technical understanding of and critical thinking about machine learning.
+The resources cover various machine learning methods and computational concepts, along with diverse social issues impacted by the technology.
+The website mainly serves as a hub pointing to other openly available resources.
+The second component is an offline workshop series that puts the research material into practice.
 While the online resource above covers different research areas and computational methods, the workshops will focus on a specific field and question that will be determined during the research process for the website.